 3. Oven Door Won’t Stay Closed

-This repair borders on appliance magic and many of my YouTube viewers who try this fix can’t believe how easy it was to do.
+This repair borders on appliance magic.
+Many of my YouTube viewers who tried this fix couldn’t believe how easy it was.
 You’ll need two dishtowels and you can complete this fix in under two minutes.

 The symptoms of an oven door that doesn’t close enough are: